EricEdwardBryant/easydb/README.md

 # Easy Databases with *R*

-This is an *R* package designed to streamline import and export to/from SQLite databases.
+This *R* package is designed to streamline import and export to/from SQLite databases.
 With this package you can:

 - Create a SQLite database from one simple configuration file.